Health Complications

 Racehorses are at a high risk of developing gastric ulceration.
 Gastric ulceration, also known as stomach ulcers, is a painful disease for horses.

 Horses that have increased time in pastures have been found to have less prevalence of the disease.
-However, it has been hypothesised that this is more attributed to horses being relieved from boredom and having social contact with other horses, rather than diet68.
+However, it has been hypothesised that this is more attributed to horses being relieved from boredom and having social contact with other horses, rather than diet.
 Again, this suggests stomach ulcers are inherently associated with stress.

 Stomach Ulcers in Racehorses.
 Source: AgriFutures